Black hole non-uniqueness via spacetime topology in five dimensions: A supersymmetric example

-In fact, one can show these fluxes are necessarily non-zero.
-To see this, first set $q[C]=0$ so $k_2=-k_1$.
-Then the constraints (\ref{constr1}, \ref{constr2}) imply that $k_1=-k_0$, so $q[D]=0$, and either $k_1=0$ or $\ell_0= - \tfrac{2}{3} k_0^2$.
+In fact, one can show the flux $q[C]$ is necessarily non-zero.
+To see this, set $q[C]=0$ so $k_2=-k_1$.
+Then the constraints (\ref{constr1}, \ref{constr2}) imply that $k_1=-k_0$, and either $k_1=0$ or $\ell_0= - \tfrac{2}{3} k_0^2$.
 In either of these cases, the polynomial (\ref{PCgen}) has a factor of $z^2-a_1a_2$, so that it vanishes at $z=\sqrt{a_1 a_2}$, which means the solution is not smooth on the 2-cycle $C$.
-Conversely, set $q[D]=0$, so $k_1=-k_0$.
-The constraints (\ref{constr1}, \ref{constr2}) now imply either $k_2 = k_0$ and hence $q[C]=0$ so we are in the previous case, or $j=-a_1<0$ which violates regularity of the horizon (\ref{regularhorizon}).
 This is consistent with the physical expectation that the flux `supports' the 2-cycle $C$ from collapsing.

 Recently, a Smarr relation and first law of black hole mechanics were derived for black hole spacetimes with non-trivial topology, see equations (\ref{BHmass}, \ref{BHmech}).
 For minimal supergravity, the `electric' flux charge appearing in these laws is given by \be \mathcal{Q}[C] = \frac{1}{2} \int_C \left( i_V \star F + \frac{8}{\sqrt{3}} (\Phi_H - \Phi) F \right) \; , \ee and similarly for $\mathcal{Q}[D]$.
 Using the general form for a supersymmetric solution~\cite{Gauntlett:2002nw}, it is a simple exercise to check the integrand $i_V \star F + \frac{8}{\sqrt{3}} (\Phi_H - \Phi) F = \sqrt{3} \td ( f^2 (\td t+\omega))$.
 Then, using the behaviour of the solution near the various centres, it follows that \be \mathcal{Q}[C] =0 \; , \qquad \qquad \mathcal{Q}[D] =0 \; . \ee Therefore, the extra terms in the Smarr relation and first law in fact vanish for such supersymmetric black holes.
 Thus these mass formulae reduce to the standard BPS bound.